KSSwimmy/Project-Initiation-Starting-a-Successful-Project/README.md

 The **success criteria** will tell you whether or not the project as a whole was successful.
 They are the specific details of your goals and deliverables that tell you whether you've accomplished what you set out to do.
 They are the standards by which the project will be judged once it's been delivered to stakeholders and customers.

+Determining Project Success

+You can measure to determine your project success in a similar way to measuring a goal.
+So go through your project goals and deliverables, review the scope, and identify the measurable aspects of your project.
+These are going to be any of the metrics used in the goals and deliverables, along with your budget and schedule details.

+- Another thing you'll need to do is get clarity from stakeholders on the project requirements and expectations.

-**Adoption** refers to how the customer uses and adopts a product or service without any issues.
+**Adoption metrics** refers to how the customer uses and adopts a product or service without any issues.
 Engagement refers to how often or meaningful customer interaction and participation is over time.

+Tracking how many customers renew their Plant Pals service, post about it, or share feedback are **engagement metrics.**

 **There are many different ways to measure success**.
 The key is to pick the methods that work best for your success criteria.
-It's a good idea that, along with each success criteria on your list, to also include the methods for how success will be measured, how often it's measured, and who's responsible for measuring it.
+It's a good idea that, along with each success criteria on your list, to also include the methods for
+- how success will be measured,
+- how often it's measured, and
+- who's responsible for measuring it.

 Share your success criteria document with your stakeholders and ask if they agree with how the project's success will be determined.
 It's also a good idea to have the appropriate stakeholders sign off on the success criteria.

+Defining your success criteria should create greater alignment within the team and give everybody better visibility into how to achieve success.
+Clarity around success metrics also helps teams prioritize which efforts are most impactful to their users.

 ---
 ##### Product quality